Legana/ML_vs_homology/01_amp_training_data_preparations.md

-## Starting over with a new AMP database
+## Generating training datasets from organisms with most AMPs in an AMP database

-A new AMP database was constructed which included:
+An AMP database was constructed which included:

 -   the reviewed AMPs from UniProt (accessed 07 July 2021) - 3,242 AMPs
 -   the unreviewed AMPs in the UniProt database, if present in the AMP